2024-25 Ski Season Progress Report as of January 19, 2025

 Winter Park

-Southern and Western Colorado: Wolf Creek opened October 22 on 26 inches of snow and was close to full opertion by Nov.
+Southern and Western Colorado: Wolf Creek opened October 22 on 26 inches of snow and was close to full operation by Nov.
 10. Pajarito, New Mexico opened one top to bottom lift and about 3/4 of terrain Nov.
 9 on 44 inches snowfall.
-But New Mexico has had little snow for the past month.
+But New Mexico had almost no snow for the next 6 weeks.
 Aspen and Crested Butte had similar high November snow as the I-70 areas while southern Colorado had less but was still above average.
-First half of December snow has been close to a foot at Aspen but no more than a few inches farther south.
-Aside from Wolf Creek, the Southwest looks limited for the holidays with base depths around two feet.
+December snowfall before Christmas was a foot at Aspen but no more than 3 inches farther south.
+Aside from Wolf Creek, the Southwest at Christmas had base depths around two feet.
+Holiday week snowfall averaged 1.5 feet in Colorado but less than a foot in New Mexico.
+Early January snowfall ranged from over a foot at areas exposed to northwest flow to just a few inches in the far Southwest.
+Crested Butte's North Face opened Jan.
+7. Only Aspen and Monarch had as much as a foot of snow in mid-January.

 Area